Tennessee lawmakers to consider biological father bill

-MEMPHIS, Tenn.– Signing a birth certificate can turn a joyous event into a nightmare with one question- Who is the baby’s “real” father?
+MEMPHIS, Tenn.
+(WREG) — Signing a birth certificate can turn a joyous event into a nightmare with one question – who is the baby’s “real” father?

 State Rep. Antonio Parkinson, who represents District 98 in Shelby County, said a bill he plans to present next week in Nashville will help answer that question.
 The bill is focused on unwed individuals and men who, in his words, blindly and voluntarily sign a birth certificate without knowing if they are actually the biological father.